jrgdre/lept-tess-ocv/ReadMe.md

 	-	create a `lib` directory for static linking applications;

-	-	create a `deploy` directory with the binaries needed for dynamic linking applications
+	-	create a `install` directory with the binaries needed for dynamic linking applications

 3. Support different compilers: